DeltaResero/GC-Wii-Linux-Kernels/README.md

 ***
 **_Linux kernel for GameCube/Wii/vWii (Branch Version: 3.10.105)_**
 ***
+WARNING, this branch has an error preventing it from compiling correctly.
+The error should be fixed in the 3.12.y branch.
 This is the 3.10.y GC/Wii Linux kernel branch.
 A full copy of this repository can be downloaded by using git to clone the full repository as shown below.

     git clone https://github.com/DeltaResero/GC-Wii-Linux-Kernels.git